 Treatments for Bladder Cancer

 Treatments for bladder cancer depend on the stage and spread of the cancer.
-Here are some common ways to treat bladder cancer, including Padcev, a targeted therapy for advanced bladder cancer that delivers cancer-killing medication.
+To help, there's Opdivo (nivolumab), an immunotherapy drug used to treat advanced or metastatic bladder cancer.

 One common treatment for bladder cancer is surgery.
 There are different types of surgery depending on how advanced the cancer is: